openwallet-foundation/multipaz-developer-website/docs/getting-started/holder/06-presentation.md

 <string name="nfc_ndef_service_description">@string/app_name</string>
 <string name="nfc_ndef_service_aid_group_description">ISO/IEC 18013-5:2021 NFC engagement</string>
 ```
+Refer to [this](https://github.com/openwallet-foundation/multipaz-samples/blob/9708cb36f44040ff51b5e0b3b7922175e47462d2/MultipazGettingStartedSample/composeApp/src/androidMain/res/values/strings.xml#L3-L4) part for the implementation of this section in this guide.

 By following these steps, you configure your Android app to support secure NFC-based mDoc presentment with Multipaz.
 The device uses NFC for initial engagement, negotiates the preferred transport (such as BLE), and then securely transfers credentials to the verifier.